google/protobuf.dart/README.md

 Using protocol buffer libraries to build new libraries
 ------------------------------------------------------

-The protocol buffer compiler produces one library for each `.proto` file it compiles.
+The protocol buffer compiler produces several files for each `.proto` file it compiles.
 In some cases this is not exactly what is needed, e.g one would like to create new libraries which exposes the objects in these libraries or create new librares combining object definitions from